-Except for Special Admissions, applicants are selected from the consolidated wait list in accordance with the policies, preferences, and income targeting requirements defined in this Administrative Plan.
+Except for Special Admissions, applicants are selected from the tenant-based waitlist in accordance with the policies, preferences, and income targeting requirements defined in this Administrative Plan.

 HOC will maintain information that permits proper selection from the wait list.

-The wait list contains the following information for each applicant listed:
+The wait list contains the following information for reach applicant listed:

+- Applicant Name

+- Age

-- .
-Applicant Name - .
-Family Unit Size (number of bedrooms family qualifies for under HOC's subsidy standards) - .
-Date of application - .
-Qualification for any local preference(s) - .
-Racial or ethnic designation of the head of household - .
-Targeted program qualifications
+- Family Unit Size (number of bedrooms family qualifies for under HOC's subsidy standards)

+- Date of application

+- Qualification for any local preference(s)

+- Racial or ethnic designation of the head of household

+- Targeted program qualifications

+- Self-declared household income.

+- Household member information (disability status, veteran status, etc.)